What is gaming addiction?

 - What stages a person goes through

-- What to do if you've learned the worrying signs
+- What to do if you learn the warning signs

 - Where to go for help

 Games activate the dopamine reward system in the brain.
-Every bet, especially a win, causes the release of "joy hormones."
+Each bet, especially winning, causes the release of "joy hormones."
 Over time, the brain requires more and more excitement, and the reaction dulls - this forms a vicious circle:

 - 1. The game →